The Developer's First Backtesting Loop: Start With Evidence, Not Optimism

 Those criteria protect the developer from the most common failure mode: treating the best row in a parameter grid as an answer.
 In a scientific workflow, the best row is a candidate observation.
 It becomes more meaningful only if neighboring rows tell a similar story, if the execution assumptions remain constant, and if the result survives a held-out period.

 The point is not to make the first project bureaucratic.
 The point is to prevent early enthusiasm from rewriting the evidence.
-A clear promotion rule makes it easier to close weak branches without feeling that useful work was wasted.
+A clear promotion rule makes weak branches easier to close without treating the work as wasted.

 Takeaway